inivekin/abosa/abosa.typ

 my shuffling about a peer
 to trifling, scattered galaxies, both congruent as dusty smear.
-What information hs dust laid?
+What information has dust laid?
 Some far-off thought caught on defer?
 Is it just that, in what I wade?
 A constant calculating stir?